 Modifications & User Feedback

 As with any evolving product, constant iterations happen as we gather feedback from our users.
 We learned how users interacted with these tiles and what information they expected to see there.
 After gaining feedback from our in-house legacy users, we modified the tiles to better suit their needs.

 For example, we added more types of actions a user could take with a signal tile – they didn’t just want to create incidents, but also needed a way to create a new project and add signals to existing projects and incidents.
 Since signals are created from new data scrapes, it made sense that users would want to check back to this page to see if anything relevant popped up that they could use in their current cases of IP violations.

-Another piece of feedback we got from our legacy users was to make it more traditional so they wouldn’t have to stray from their original tools and methodologies.
-Not wanting to re-invent the wheel, I added a toggleable view so users could view the signals list as a spreadsheet or as tiles.
+Another piece of feedback we got from our legacy users was to have a view option that was more traditional so they wouldn’t have to stray from their original tools and methodologies.
+Not wanting to re-invent the wheel, I added a togglable view so users could view the signals list as a spreadsheet or as tiles.